Ivar-Rydstrom/Ivar-Rydstrom.github.io/projects/_posts/2017-5-3-3D-printer-build.md

 Unfortunately, since the quality of the components were quite low and the design was extremely barebones, the printer featured numerous design flaws that prevented it from being a useful manufacturing tool without heavy modification.
 This sparked me to join a community of makers who designed modified components specifically for the Anet A8 with the goal of making it a good 3D printer.

 ![Assembled Anet A8 3D Printer](/assets/images/3D_Printer/vase.JPG){:.center-img style="width:65%;height:auto"}
-*My fully assembled and heavily modified Anet A8 3D printer, featuring chainlinked X and Y axis cable guides, external MOSFET upgrade for hotbed power, improved fan guide for print cooling, modified belt tensioners and endstop sensor hardware, and custom frame-mounted spool holder (not all pictured).*{:.caption style="width:65%;margin-left:auto;margin-right:auto"}
+*My fully assembled and heavily modified Anet A8 3D printer, featuring chain-linked X and Y axis cable guides, external MOSFET upgrade for hotbed power, improved fan guide for print cooling, modified belt tensioners and endstop sensor hardware, and custom frame-mounted spool holder (not all pictured).*{:.caption style="width:65%;margin-left:auto;margin-right:auto"}

 Throughout its service, my Anet A8 burned through 3 main boards, 2 hotbeds, at least one glue stick, more than half a dozen [BuildTak](https://www.buildtak.com/) print surfaces (highly recommended!), and many many extruder tips.
-What it gave back to me was tinering and problem solving experience that can not be simulated in any other way.
+What it gave back to me was tinkering and problem solving experience that can not be simulated in any other way.